django-crispy-forms/django-crispy-forms/docs/helpers.rst

 Adding a layout to your form class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: Because helpers attached to form objects are  singletons, we are changing the documentation to encourage not doing it as listed in this example.

 Uniform helpers can use layout objects.
 A layout can consist of fieldsets, rows, columns, HTML and fields.
 A simple Example::

     from django import forms